ahmetugsuz/Finland_Bus_Routes_V2/README.md

 ## Version 2 Updates

+Discover the enhanced features and improvements in Finland Bus Routes Version 2.0:

 - **Faster:** Up to 10x more threads are now working simultaneously to fetch the most recent data.

 - **Reliable:** Improved error handling and resolution of many bugs for a more dependable experience.